CootCraig/nanoc_blog/blog/content/posts/2018-01-28-paul-vanderklay.md

 How to Read the Bible for All Its Worth by Gordon D. Fee, Douglas Stuart

+Ran into this book reading Amazon Reviews of Fee & Stuart.
+Hermeneutics: Principles and Processes of Biblical Interpretation by Henry A. Virkler

 <!--
 html boilerplate
 <a href="" target="_blank"></a>